MiyamuraShiro/Yu-Gi-Oh-GX-Tag-Force-Texture-remaster/README.md

-main character = 100% (there are psd files in the character folder, HUD and Potrait so you can edit your will) build deck (thumbnails) = 0% cards during duel = 8% detailed cards = 0%
+main character = 100% (there are psd files in the character folder, HUD and Potrait so you can edit your will) build deck (thumbnails) = 0% cards during duel/album = 8% detailed cards = 0%

 ================================================